raafat-hantoush/IH_RH_DA_FT_OCT_2021/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

  -  apply K-fold cross validation on your models before and check the model score.
 **Note**: So far we have not balanced the data.

+ Round 4
+ - fit a Random forest Classifier on the data and compare the accuracy.

 Managing imbalance in the dataset

 - Check for the imbalance.